Clustering and Expected Seat-Share for District Maps: Introduction

 The remainder of this paper is organized as follows.
 In Section 2, we describe a general setup for modelling a state with two political parties under the simplifying assumption that everyone votes.
-In Section 3, we define the \emph{clustering} of a political party.
-Intuitively, this measurement is lowest when the party's voters are distributed homogeneously across the state, and is highest when they are all segregated into one geographically isolated region of the state.
+In Section 3, we define the \emph{statistical clustering} of a political party.
+As with any reasonable measurement of clustering, this measurement is lowest when the party's voters are distributed homogeneously across the state, and is highest when they are all segregated into one geographically isolated region of the state.
 We prove bounds on a party's average seat-share in terms of its clustering.
-With very low clustering, these bounds imply that the majority party is almost guaranteed to win all the seats.
-With very high clustering, these bounds guarantee an outcome close to proportionality.
+With very low clustering, our bounds virtually guarantee that a majority party will win all of the seats.
+With very high clustering, our bounds guarantee an outcome close to proportionality.
+These two limit results (for minimal and maximal clustering) are unsurprising.
+What is new and perhaps useful for other applications is the abstract framework for addressing (in a general setting, not specific to any particular state or sampling method) the key question of how political geography affects the expected outcome of an election.

-In Section 4, we define the \emph{clustering} of a geographical region, and we study the effect of clustering on the average seat-share when the political parties have different concentrations inside and outside the region.
-This simple model allows us to isolate and study the ``blue city/red country'' phenomenon.
-We conclude that concentration in a geographical region can be either advantageous or disadvantageous for a political party, depending on the details and the alternative to which it's being compared.
-Finally, the appendix contains a very general inequality for random variables upon which the main results in the paper are based.